1. Introduction

 -

-the result of getting language availabilities given the purpose of summarizing text using web-developer provided context information written in that language
+the result of getting the language availabilities partition given the purpose of summarizing text using web-developer provided context information written in that language

 - output languages